peterlacko/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 ## Step 1.
 Prepare the bundle

-Create a simplenode.jsproject with a package.json descriptor and an entry point JavaScript file.
+Create a simple node.js project with a package.json descriptor and an entry point JavaScript file.

 ### Webpack configuration file